conorlong5/Optimal_Bets_PremierLeague/README.md

+# XGBoost Implementation - Conor Long, 2025
+For this research project, I chose to look into machine learning prediction models for sports betting.
+Specifically, I chose this parent paper researching deep learning models for the English Premier League.

+To experiment, I added XGBoost implementation into the preexisting code.
+It uses the same data, same features, same metrics, just using XGBoost instead.

+To reproduce, I highly recommend running this locally, since Google Colab will take a very, very long time.
+1. Clone repo to local machine
+2. All data should already be uploaded, tidied, and formatted, if using what is inside this GitHub repo
+3. Go to Source/statistical_learning_model/deeplearning_epl_models.ipynb to run the modeling and reproduce the results.

+Once you do this, everything should work as normal.
+You should see the loss and accuracy for both dropout model from the parent paper, and also all my XGBoost implementations.
+Check out the edit history for the code and compare all my changes.
+This was a lot harder than expected, and needed to change over 6000 lines (I think, if I am reading it correctly).

+Although the results were unfavorable, I learned valuable coding lessons and how the data science pipeline works.

+Below is the original documentation left from the parent paper; all credit goes to them.
+Do not follow their instructions, though, it is way more work than needed.

 # Optimal Bets for English Premier League: B.S. in Applied Mathematics Thesis, ITAM 2022

 Betting algorithm to find the optimal stake amount to maximize utility subject to the risk appetite of the player -logarithmic or quadratic- given the data.